What's happening this Month

 - The maintenance of unsealed roads is carried out on a fixed program.
 Grading Schedule

 - Design and scope is complete for the project at Grays Road / SH1 intersection to add a right turn bay.
-The project has been priced and the contractor is ready to start as soon as NZTA give approval.
+Contractor is ready to start as soon as Chorus relocate some underground cables.

 2017/18 Metalling Program

-- Council stockpiles are being crushed on Tekoa Road and Virginia Road, for application during suitable weather conditions.
+- Council stockpiles are being crushed on Stokes Road and Waiau River, for application during suitable weather conditions.